MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 Follow these instructions if you’d like to try out an application in the cluster.

-1. In the administrative console that you logged into earlier, select **Applications > New Application** and then select **New Enterprise Application**.
+1. On the administrative console that you logged into earlier, select **Applications > New Application** and then select **New Enterprise Application**.

 2. On the next panel, select **Remote file system** and then select **Browse…**.
 You'll see the option to browse the file systems of your installed servers.